sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/servicenow.md

 - [ServiceNow Event Management][3]: send Sensu observability data to ServiceNow Event Management.
 - [ServiceNow Configuration Management Database (CMDB)][8]: register Sensu entities as configuration items in ServiceNow CMDB.

-You can also add the [Sensu ServiceNow Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index, to build your own workflow or integrate Sensu with your existing ServiceNow workflows.
+You can also add the [Sensu ServiceNow Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset hub, to build your own workflow or integrate Sensu with your existing ServiceNow workflows.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.